Philadelphia College of Osteopathic Medicine: Academics

 As a free-standing medical school, PCOM offers only graduate-level training.
 PCOM offers doctoral degrees in osteopathic medicine (D.O.), pharmacy (PharmD), physical therapy (DPT), and psychology (PsyD).
-In addition, master's degrees are offered in school psychology, public health, organizational development and leadership, forensic medicine, biomedical sciences, and physician assistant studies.
+In addition, master's degrees are offered in school psychology, public health, forensic medicine, biomedical sciences, and physician assistant studies.

 PCOM is institutionally accredited by the Middle States Association of Colleges and Schools.
 The Doctor of Osteopathic Medicine (DO) program is accredited by the American Osteopathic Association.
 The Doctor of Pharmacy (PharmD) program at PCOM Georgia is accredited by the Accreditation Council for Pharmacy Education (ACPE).
 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the Philadelphia College of Osteopathic Medicine Physician Assistant Program sponsored by Philadelphia College of Osteopathic Medicine.
 Effective May 2, 2018, the Doctor of Physical Therapy Program at PCOM Georgia has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education.
 PCOM's PsyD program in Clinical Psychology is accredited by the American Psychological Association and its School Psychology PsyD program is accredited on contingency by the Commission on Accreditation of the American Psychological Association.